RunestoneInteractive/httlads/_sources/Google_Colab/Setting_up_Colab.rst

 Markdown is a lightweight markup language that uses a plain text format which is used in programming to edit and present HTML, XHTML, pdf and other file types.
 Refer to the relevant appendix for more about Markdown.

-You can view a cell's source by double clicking on it or by pressing Enter to edit it while it is selected.
+You can view a cell's source by double-clicking it or by pressing Enter to edit it while it is selected.
 You can also use Shift-Enter if you would like to re-render it.